davidcalikes/Late-Gigs/docs/README.md

 - __User Stories__

-    * As a user, I want to find an act for my venue for this weekend.
+    * As a user, I want to find the most suitable act for my venue for this weekend.

-    * As a User, I want to find a venue for my act for this weekend.
+    * As a User, I want to find the most suitable venue for my act for this weekend.

     * As a user, I want to increase my chances of creating a gig for the weekend.